-NOTE 11 - SUBSEQUENT EVENTS
+NOTE 12 - SUBSEQUENT EVENTS

-Management of the Board evaluated subsequent events through October 14, 2019, which is the date the financial statements were available to be issued.
-Management discovered no subsequent events which should be disclosed.
+Management of the Board evaluated subsequent events through October 5, 2020, which is the date the financial statements were available to be issued.
+Management discovered no other subsequent events which should be disclosed other than noted below.